 Used effectively, the right words can be a powerful tool.
 Simply saying “Hello” can prompt a casual conversation with unknown individuals and help you determine why they are there.
 The OHNO approach – Observe, Initiate a Hello, Navigate the Risk, and Obtain Help – helps employees observe and evaluate suspicious behaviors, and empowers them to mitigate potential risk, and obtain help when necessary.

-Observe - Alert employees can identify suspicious behavior, such as:
+Stay vigilant of your surroundings.
+Alert employees can identify suspicious behavior, such as: